NuHepMC/Spec/README.md

 #### E.S.1 Beam Description (Beam Simulation)

-For more complex beam simulations can not adequetly be described by a single energy or energy histogram (see [G.C.6](#gc6-citation-metadata)), it is suggested that the full parent decay history is included in the `HepMC3::GenEvent`.
+For more complex beam simulations can not adequately be described by a single energy or energy histogram (see [G.C.6](#gc6-citation-metadata)), it is suggested that the full parent decay history is included in the `HepMC3::GenEvent`.
 A full set of conventions for the description of beam particle production and parent particle decay chains (for the case of neutrino beams) is currently outside the scope of this specification, but generator implementations can signal that they adhere to this suggestion to notify users that some or all of the beam particle production information is included in the event.

 ## Vertex Information

+The vertices in a HepMC3 event are used to connect groups of incoming and outgoing particles.
+For the vertex information, there is only one requirement in the present version of the NuHepMC standard.

 ### Requirements

 #### V.R.1 Vertex Status Codes

-We extend the HepMC3 definition of `HepMC3::GenVertex::status` slightly to include the concept of a primary vertex, corresponding to the _primary_ process (_i.e._ the one labelled by [E.C.1](#ec1-process-ids)), and initial and final state interaction (ISI and FSI) summary vertices.
+We extend the HepMC3 definition of `HepMC3::GenVertex::status` to include the concept of a primary vertex, corresponding to the _primary_ process (_i.e._ the one labelled by [E.C.1](#ec1-process-ids)), and initial and final state interaction (ISI and FSI) summary vertices.
 Implementations are free to define specific vertex status codes to refer to individual ISI and FSI processes and output as much information as they require, but a single summary vertex may be useful if the full process history is too detailed or not relevant to users.

 | Status Code | Meaning                               | Usage                     |
 | ----------- | ------------------------------------- | ------------------------- |